Home

 command:

-$ wasm-tools component wit add.component.wasm
+$ wasm-tools component wit add.wasm

 world root {

-import wasi:io/streams
+import wasi:random/random@0.2.0;

 }

-Testing an add
+5. Testing the add

 Component